 The current Annual Plan formula measures actual net income, return on total capital ("ROTC") and operating funds flow ("OFF") against the approved budgeted amounts for the year for each performance measure.
 Net income, ROTC and OFF performance are weighted 60 percent, 25 percent and 15 percent, respectively.
 The maximum bonus pool is 150 percent of the aggregate standard bonus pool.
 Individual bonus amounts within the authorized pool are determined on a discretionary basis, taking into account specific personal contributions during the year.
-Bonuses earned in the calendar year are normally paid out in the first quarter of the subsequent year.
-Corporate performance in 1998 was at 78 percent of targeted financial goals, and the bonus pool was set at that level.
-All bonuses were awarded by February 19, 1999.
+Bonuses earned in the calendar year are paid out in the first quarter of the subsequent year.
+After application of a 30 percent Bonus Program discount, approved by the Committee in December 1998, based upon projected market weakness, 1999 corporate performance was at 112 percent of targeted financial goals and the bonus pool was set at that level.
+All bonuses were awarded by February 18, 2000.

-Under the Annual Plan, as reflected in the Summary Compensation Table on page 18, Mr. Gross was paid \$490,200 in connection with 1998 Company and individual performance and overall performance during his tenure.
-Mr. Gross' 1998 performance bonus was paid on December 23, 1998, in anticipation of his year-end retirement.
-Mr. Gross' bonus is competitive with annual incentive compensation paid other executives at comparable forest-products and general-industry-sector companies.
+Under the Annual Plan, as reflected in the Summary Compensation Table on page 15, Mr. Nutter was paid \$400,000 in connection with 1999 Company and individual performance.
+Mr. Nutter's bonus is competitive with annual incentive compensation paid other executives at comparable forest products and general industry sector companies.